mwoedlinger/PaperExplorer/README.md

 ```
 which updates the `papers.json` file with all papers posted since `YYYY-MM-DD` (you can also specify an end date with `--end_date` if you are only interested in papers between two specific dates).
 This might take a moment (took me around 5 seconds per day).

-Updating the upvotes only can be done with `update_votes.py`.
+Updating the upvotes alone can be done with `update_votes.py`.